silbinarywolf/proposal-fel/README.md

     - " (regular strings)
     - ' (will either be unused, or work like C/Golang, ie. single character byte)
     - ` (for style/script data or inline HTML)
-- Variables are prefixed with $.
-    - This decision is to avoid name clashes with constants/enums and variables.
+- Identifiers declared with $ are backend interopable variables / functions.
+    - ie. $get_posts() in PHP will output `<?php get_posts(); ?>`
+    - ie. $this.props.value in JavaScript will output `this.props.value`

 ## Rules
 - A component must begin with a captial letter.
     - Reasoning: Make it clear when using a regular tag vs a component, ie. "div" vs "Div"
 - Keywords: (These can be escaped with a \\, ie, if you want a HTML element called "if", do \\if)
-    - Top Level or Def
+    - Top Level or Component
         - style (also a tagName)
         - html (also a tagName)
         - script (also a tagName)
-        - stylerules
+        - styleflags
         - config
     - Top Level
         - import
-    - Def
+    - Component
         - properties
     - HTML Block:
         - children
     - Control flow:
         - if
-        - for (do the Golang thins, one keyword for looping)
+        - for (do the Golang thing, one keyword for looping)
+            - This will probably be in line with Silverstripe/Twig loops, which implicitly uses the scope of the current item.
+    - Browser Def
+        - vendorprefix
     - Types:
         - string
         - enum